SublimeText/Ceedling/README.md

 - GCC compiler for default builds
 - Ceedling 0.28.1 or later (tested with 0.31.1)

+The project wiki has some addition [setup information](https://github.com/SublimeText/Ceedling/wiki/Installing-Ceedling).

 ## Installation
 ### Plugin
 The preferred method of installing the Ceedling for ST3+ plugin is using [Package Control](https://packagecontrol.io/installation).